-The financial statements of MCB India Sovereign Bond ETF comply with the Companies Act 2001 and have been prepared in accordance with International Financial Reporting Standards (IFRS).
-The financial statements are presented in US Dollars (USD) and all values are rounded to the nearest dollar, except when otherwise indicated.
-The financial statements are prepared under the historical cost convention, except for financial assets at fair value through profit or loss which is stated at fair value.
-(Note 6)
+The financial statements of MCB Africa Bond Fund comply with the Companies Act 2001 and have been prepared in accordance with International Financial Reporting Standards (IFRS).
+Where necessary, comparative figures have been amended to conform with change in presentation in the current year.
+The financial statements are prepared under the historical cost convention, except that:

+(i) financial assets at fair value through profit or loss and financial liabilities are stated at their fair value; and (ii) relevant financial assets and financial liabilities are stated at amortised cost.